 Reading list

 For a regular independent study, provide a list of texts that will be studied over the course of the semester.
 For an internship-related independent study, provide a list of sources that will be used in the academic product related to the internship.
 For a research independent study, provide a bibliography of secondary sources related to your research proposal.

+Çetinkaya-Rundel, M., & Ellison, V. (2021).
+A Fresh Look at Introductory Data Science.
+Journal of Statistics and Data Science Education, 29(sup1), S16–S26. https://doi.org/10.1080/10691898.2020.1804497

+Delmas, R. C., Garfield, J., Ooms, A., & Chance, B. L. (2006, April 9).
+Assessing Students’ Conceptual Understanding After A First Course In Statistics.
+Paper presented at the Annual Meetings of The American Educational Research Association, San Francisco, CA, United States.

+Delmas, R. C., Garfield, J., Ooms, A., & Chance, B. L. (2007).
+Assessing students’ conceptual understanding after a first course in statistics.
+Statistics Education Research Journal, 6, 28–58.

 Research sources and methods (Research independent study only)

 For research independent study, provide a description of the primary sources upon which your research will be based and how those sources will serve your research objectives.
 Data sources must be clearly described.
 In addition, please address whether you CURRENTLY have data access.
 If you do not have access to the data at present, a detailed work-around plan is required (e.g., what will be the final product if data access is not possible).
 Also briefly discuss approved research protocol, including protocol number, and attach student training documentation, as required by Duke Campus IRB, Duke Medical IRB, or Duke Institutional Animal Care and Use Committee, if applicable.
 Identify here the RCR modules to be completed during the semester.
 If other certifications or training are required, please list them as well.

+We do not currently have a dataset; the independent study aims to gather some of the dataset for evaluation of the assessment.
+The student has previously completed the required CITI training modules; see attached documentation.

 External contacts (Internship-related independent study only)